bpinzone/TetrisAI/README.md

 Yes, the sparkles can make us read the board incorrectly—but more concerningly, when the queue shifts, we assume the game is ready for us to make our next block placement.
 So if the queue *appears* to change, we might provide an incorrect new board and mess up the timing on our gameplay.
 We needed to get clever about requiring the observed queue to be stable, so we required that queue to be "locked in"—which we defined as 95% of the (pure black-and-white) observed image matching the (pure B&W) template image.
 With that logic in place, our algorithm was very consistent about only updating when the queue shifted.

-mention graph search for vision correction? https://github.com/bpinzone/TetrisAI/blob/master/tetris_ai_eyes.py#L523
-    do we still use this?

 Of course, the sparkles and other effects could still cause problems with reading the board.
-We tried several methods to mitigate it, but the most successful, by far, wasn't a computer vision technique.
+We tried several methods to mitigate false positives from sparkles: for example, because our gameplay very rarely caused "floating" tiles (tiles that aren't connected via other tiles to the bottom of the board) we used a simple breadth-first search algorithm to disregard all floating tiles, which are likely noise.
+But our most successful technique, by far, wasn't a computer vision technique.
 In fact, it might be the opposite of a computer vision technique.

 > The student stumbled out of the Maze of Illusions and approached his teacher, defeated.
 >